ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_nutrition_optimization/pregnancies/concept_model.rst

     -
   * - 9.0
     - Production run test
-    - Baseline, 3
+    - Baseline, 1, 3
-    - 4,000,000
+    - 4,000,000 population size
-    - No age stratification and not cause-specific:
+    - No age stratification and not cause-specific, BUT stratified by random seed:

       * Deaths
       * YLLs
       * YLDs
       * Intervention counts
-    - Live and still births with maternal_ids, infant sex, intervention coverage, and LBWSG exposures
+    - Live and still births with maternal_ids, infant sex, joint BMI/anemia exposure, intervention coverage, and LBWSG exposures
+    - Will analyze to determine minimum viable population size for maternal outcomes (can later use child data to analyze for child outcomes)
+  * - 9.0.1
+    - Production run test
-    -
+    - Baseline, 1, 3
+    - TBD population size, 100 draws
+    - No age stratification and not cause-specific (no need to stratify by random seed):

+      * Deaths
+      * YLLs
+      * YLDs
+      * Intervention counts
+    - Live and still births with maternal_ids, infant sex, joint BMI/anemia exposure, intervention coverage, and LBWSG exposures
+    - Will analyze to determine minimum viable number of draws for maternal outcomes (can later use child data to analyze for child outcomes)
   * - 9.1
     - Production runs
     - 1-4